nmlevin11/Project2/Project2_Group_L.md

 identifying these recipes are then plugged into a second search to get a combination of quantitative and categorical data including health scores, aggregate likes, whether a dish is vegetarian, whether it is gluten free, and a few others.
-The function takes two arguments, which
-are: 1. `ingredient` - name of the ingredient 2. `number` - maximum
-number of results to return Full search code is as follows:
+Full search code is as follows:

 ``` r
 #User options for search.
 Can input: (1)ingredient for search, (2)Number of results